SpaceTeam/pnid_houbolt/README.md

 ### Overview

-Config files are parsed top to bottom, so if several behaviour blocks apply to one element the effects of the last element will override the previous ones.
+Config files are parsed top to bottom, so if several behaviour blocks apply to one element the effects of the last one will override the previous ones.
 Similarly, the default config is parsed before the custom config, so anything that happens in the custom config will override (and/or extend) default behaviour.

 For example if there is a behaviour in the default config setting the colour of an element based on the received value and another behaviour in the custom config changing the formatting of the value output, both outputs will be visible.
 If however the custom behaviour changes the formatting of the value output AND sets another colour, it will overwrite the colour set by the default config.